fawolfmann/bert_extractor/README.md

 ```

 #### NER Dataset
 The NER dataset its from Kaggle so i use Kaggle's API to download the dataset.
+But to pass the credentials at runtime I fork the [repo](https://github.com/fawolfmann/kaggle-api) so it dont authenticate when you import the package.
 To use it you have to set the [credentials](https://www.kaggle.com/docs/api#authentication) in the configuration file.
 Also we have a downloaded Dataset on data folder. #TODO add link to data folder.

 #### Amazon Reviews Dataset